True Cost of Buying a Home in All 58 California Counties 2026 County-by-County Analysis: Mortgage, Taxes, Insurance & PMI

 How much income do you need to buy a house in California?

 It depends entirely on the county.
-Using the standard 28% front-end DTI ratio, you'd need approximately $73,000/year in Lassen County, $160,000 in Sacramento, $289,000 in San Diego, and $469,000 in San Mateo County.
-The median California household income of ~$95,500 is sufficient for only about 5 of 58 counties.
+Using the standard 28% front-end DTI ratio, you'd need approximately $67,000/year in Modoc County, $95,000 in Lassen, $184,000 in Sacramento, $349,000 in San Diego, and $741,000 in San Mateo County.
+At June 2026 prices and a 6.66% rate, the median California household income of ~$95,500 is sufficient in only 2 of California's 58 counties.

 What is the average property tax rate in California?